 19. Sweeten up your day with Japanese sweets

-Enough of the savoury, bring on the sweets!
-The possibilities are endless, but here are a few suggestions for you: if you find yourself in Shibuya, grab yourself a soft-serve cone from SILKREAM, a magnificently rich and milky treat, served in the delicate, buttery-sweet Langue de Chat biscuit-cone.
+Enough of the savoury stuff — bring on the sweets!
+The possibilities are endless, but here are a few suggestions for you.
+If you find yourself in Shibuya, grab yourself a soft-serve cone from SILKREAM, a magnificently rich and milky treat, served in the delicate, buttery-sweet Langue de Chat biscuit-cone.
 Yum!

-If not, get yourself some Daigaku Imo (sweet potato tossed in sweet molasses) a tasty warm treat for a cold winter’s day.
-You’d think that sweet potatoes can only go so far on the mouth-watering scale… Well, Daigaku Imo would probably change your mind about that.
+If not, get yourself some daigaku imo (sweet potato tossed in sweet molasses) a tasty warm treat for a cold winter’s day.
+You’d think that sweet potatoes can only go so far on the mouth-watering scale.
+Well, this treat would probably change your mind about that.

-And while in Tokyo, don’t miss out on the perennial favourite – Tokyo Banana!
+Finally, don’t miss out on the perennial favourite — Tokyo Banana!
 Everybody, and I mean everybody, goes crazy over this sweet treat.
-I swear one box just isn’t enough – not for me, anyway.
+I swear one box just isn’t enough, not for me, anyway.
 Creamy, banana-flavoured custard encased in soft, fluffy banana sponge, these delightful cakes can come in a variety of designs and flavours!
 So grab a few boxes and stuff stuff stuff yourself.

 20. Visit the only DisneySea in the world

 Ok, so this isn’t strictly in Tokyo, but it is right at its fringes, located at Urayasu, Chiba.
-And how can you not give one of the most magical places in the world a visit?
+So, still worth adding to your list of things to do in Tokyo!
+Also, how can you not give one of the most magical places in the world a visit?

 What’s so special about Tokyo’s DisneySea, though, is that it’s the only one in the world!
-Inspired by (duh) the sea, this nautical-themed park is divided into seven ‘ports of call’, so enjoy yourself as you wander from place to place.
-Be sure to snap a photo of this park’s centrepiece, Mount Prometheus, while in the middle of your rush to say hi to Ariel at the Mermaid Lagoon, or to take a languid gondola ride at the Mediterranean Habour!
+Inspired by (duh) the sea, this nautical-themed park is divided into seven “ports of call,” so enjoy yourself as you wander from place to place.
+Be sure to snap a photo of this park’s centrepiece, Mount Prometheus, say hi to Ariel at the Mermaid Lagoon, or take a languid gondola ride at the Mediterranean Habour!

 Address: 1-13 Maihama, Urayasu, Chiba Prefecture